eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     Optional: Confirm service status.

-    * All services should be in the **enabled** state except for objectstorage, loadbalancingbackend and imagingbackend.
+    * All services should be in the **enabled** state except for imagingbackend, loadbalancingbackend and objectstorage.
     * The cluster, storage and walrusbackend services should not yet be listed.

     ```bash